explainers-by-googlers/CHIPS-spec/draft-cutler-httpbis-partitioned-cookies.md

 Although third-party cookies can enable third-party sites to track user behavior across different top-level sites, there are some cookie use cases on the web today where cross-domain subresources require some notion of session or persistent state that is scoped to a user's activity on a single top-level site.

-In order to meet these use cases, this document proposes changes to RFC6265bis to support a new cookie attribute, Partitioned, which restricts the contexts that a cookie is available to only those whose top-level document is same-site with the top-level document that the cookie was created in.
+In order to meet these use cases, this document proposes changes to RFC6265bis to support a new cookie attribute, Partitioned, which restricts the contexts that a cookie is available to only those whose top-level document is same-site and have no cross-site ancestor, with the top-level document that the cookie was created in.
 This attribute will allow embedded sites to use HTTP state without giving them the capability to link user behavior across distinct top-level sites.